water2001-hub/Umbraco-CMS-7.12.4---RCE-POC-Reverse-Shell/README.md

 # Umbraco CMS 7.12.4 RCE POC / Reverse Shell

 ## Overview
-This repository contains a PoC exploit (https://www.exploit-db.com/exploits/46153) for an authenticated Remote Code Execution (RCE) vulnerability in Umbraco CMS 7.12.4.
-The exploit leverages a vulnerable XSLT processor to execute arbitrary commands on the server via authenticated access.
-This script particularly modifies the payload to download and execute the PowerShell script , which spawn a reverse shell (i.e., nishang).
+This repository contains a Proof-of-Concept (PoC) exploit for an authenticated Remote Code Execution (RCE) vulnerability in Umbraco CMS 7.12.4.

+This exploit, inspired by the original PoC (https://www.exploit-db.com/exploits/46153), leverages a vulnerable XSLT processor to execute arbitrary commands on the server via authenticated access.

+The provided script has been modified to download and execute a PowerShell script, such as Nishang's Invoke-PowerShellTcp.ps1 (https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1), which spawns a reverse shell.

 ## Requirements
 Step 1: Clone the Repository

 Step 2: Install Dependencies
+Ensure you have Python 3 installed.
+Install the required libraries:
 ```
 pip install requests beautifulsoup4
 pip3 install requests